pjeanjean/sle2020-artifact/README.md

 ### Microservices deployement

 **Feature model build**
 Open a terminal and type `cd ~/eclipse-workspace/feature-model`.
 Type `build-images.sh` to build the Docker images of the deployment validator microservice for Nablab.

 **Microservices build**
-Open a terminal and type `cd ~/eclipse-workspace/nablab`.
+In the same terminal, type `cd ~/eclipse-workspace/nablab`.
 Type `build-images.sh` to build the Docker images of the microservices for Nablab.

 **Local Kubernetes cluster**
 Go back with `cd ~/git/sle2020-artifact` and type `./initCluster.sh ~/eclipse-workspace/nablab` to launch a mini Kubernetes cluster locally and do an initial deployment of the Nablab microservices.
 This command may take few minutes to complete.

 Open a new tab `with Ctrl+Shift+T`.
 Enter the command `./launchInspector.sh`.
 It will launch a service used to interact with the cluster.

 **Serve the web app**
 Open a new tab `with Ctrl+Shift+T` again.
 Enter `cd frontend`.
 Enter `http-server -o`.
 This command serve the web app and makes it accessible at `localhost:8081`.

 ### Web application